 Chief Compliance Officer

-The Board of Trustees of CCMH appoints a Compliance Officer for Campbell County Memorial Hospital.
-Compliance Officer Jerry Lane is responsible for helping Campbell County Memorial Hospital obey the laws that apply to it.
+The Board of Trustees appoints a Compliance Officer for Campbell County Health.
+Compliance Officer Dalton Huber is responsible for helping Campbell County Health obey the laws that apply to it.
 If you have questions or concerns, direct them to the Corporate Compliance Officer at 307.688.1280 or use the Compliance hotline at 307.688.1568

 Code of Conduct

-Campbell County Memorial Hospital has a Code of Conduct to help its employees, volunteers, and medical staff members understand the laws that apply to the Campbell County Memorial Hospital and affect the way in which it must act.
-When the words “Campbell County Memorial Hospital or CCMH” are used, this means every department, service, or unit even if it is not located at the main hospital building.
+Campbell County Health has a Code of Conduct to help its employees, volunteers, and medical staff members understand the laws that apply to the Campbell County Health and affect the way in which it must act.
+When the words “Campbell County Health or CCH” are used, this means every department, service, or unit even if it is not located at the main hospital building.

 The Code of Conduct has six “Principles” that explain the most important rules.
 Each Principle includes a discussion of the rules that employees, volunteers, and medical staff members are expected to follow.